What is Special Monthly Compensation?

-When receiving a rating decision and a grant of service connection, a veteran is assigned a rating percentage of up to 100% that entitles them to a monthly payment of a certain amount.
-Sometimes, however, even a 100% rating amount may not be enough compensation.
-For those situations, there are other benefits a veteran may qualify for that allows them to receive compensation greater than the 100%.
+When receiving a rating decision and a grant of service connection for disability compensation, a veteran is assigned a rating percentage of up to 100% that entitles them to a monthly payment of a certain amount due to their disability related to their military service.
+Sometimes, however, even a 100% VA disability rating amount may not be enough compensation.
+For those situations, there are other VA benefits a veteran may qualify for provided by the Department of Veterans Affairs that allows them to receive compensation greater than the 100%.
 This is Special Monthly Compensation (SMC).

 Special Monthly Compensation is a difficult area of law with several different types of levels and requirements to consider before you can determine if you are eligible for these additional benefits.
 But if you are entitled to this additional compensation, you need to make sure you are receiving what you deserve from the VA.
 For more information on SMC, click here and here or visit the VA’s website.